exsitu-projects/ilatex/TECHNICAL-GUIDE.md

-## Creating models of transitionals
+## Creating transitional models from code mappings

 Once all the source files referenced by code mappings have been created and parsed, the AST nodes that can benefit from transitionals can finally (1) be identified using the information contained in code mappings and (2) be used to create the models of the transitionals ([`VisualisationModel`], [`AbstractVisualisationModel`]).
 These tasks are under the responsability of the visualisation model manager ([`VisualisationModelManager`]).